Halloween is that time of the year when all pranks and scares are fair and free for all.

 $90,520,202

-The Abyss is a science fiction film that revolves around the recovery of a nuclear submarine.
+The Abyss is a gripping science fiction film centered on the recovery of a nuclear submarine that mysteriously sinks to the ocean's deepest depths.

 ActionComedyHorror